grafana/writers-toolkit/docs/sources/structure/topic-types/tutorial/index.md

    ```

    {{%admonition type="note" %}}
-   Create the `cascade` field if it does not exist.
+   Create the `cascade` field if it doesn't exist.
    Substitute your repository for `grafana-cloud` in this example.
    {{% /admonition %}}